chadhietala/ember-cli-linker/README.md

 The way legacy modules are resolved is different.
 Since we cannot construct a dep-graph.json ahead of time, we rely on browserify's ability to handle this for us.
-Since there is probability that addons or apps may pull in the same legacy module we wait till the resolution of addons is complete.
+Since there is a probability that addons or apps may pull in the same legacy module we wait till the resolution of addons is complete.
 This allows for the stub amd files to be aggregated and deduped.